PilliChandu/Predicting-Student-Dropout-due-to-Stress-Factor/README.md

-This project addresses a socially impactful problem. \textbf{By predicting student dropout} based on stress indicators, institutions can \textbf{proactively intervene} and provide help, thereby improving student retention, mental health, and academic success.
+This project addresses a socially impactful problem.
+By predicting student dropout based on stress indicators, institutions can proactively intervene and provide help, thereby improving student retention, mental health, and academic success.